jasonfield/nationalrail-status-card/README.md

 ### HACS (recommended)

-This card is available in [HACS](https://hacs.xyz/) (Home Assistant Community Store).
+This card is not yet available in [HACS](https://hacs.xyz/) (Home Assistant Community Store) directly but can still be added manually.
 <small>*HACS is a third party community store and is not included in Home Assistant out of the box.*</small>

+1. Open HACS and navigate to Custom Repositories.

+2. Select `Dashboard` as the Type and enter `https://github.com/ChevronTango/nationalrail-status-card` as the repository.
+Save and refresh.

+3. Find `Nationalrail Status Card` in the HACS store and select install.

 ### Manual install

-1. Download and copy `nationalrail-status-card.js` from the [latest release](https://github.com/ChevronTango/ha-nationalrail-status-card/releases/latest) into your `config/www` directory.
+1. Download and copy `nationalrail-status-card.js` from the [latest release](https://github.com/ChevronTango/nationalrail-status-card/releases/latest) into your `config/www` directory.

 2. Add the resource reference as decribed below.